 In the beginning of the game we are aware of a “Darkness” that is following and within Senua.
 We are never given any clarity as to what this is referring to in the game’s world, and while we as the player may be able to put the pieces together in regards to Senua’s disorder and grief, it’s in the latter portion of the game where we are offered any context clues in regards to this Darkness.
-What we do know is that it is a presence that haunts her, making her question her actions, her surroundings, and her identity.
+What we do know is that it is a haunting presence, making her question her actions, surroundings, and identity.

 And just as much as these visual elements are a strong part of Senua’s disorder, there are also the voices she hears, and how they impact her journey (as well as the player).
-At the beginning of the game we are introduced to these specific voices that only Senua appears to hear (this is not to be confused with a gentler voice that makes itself known from the very beginning, acting as the game’s narrator).
+At the beginning of the game we are introduced to these specific voices that only Senua appears to hear; these are not to be confused with a gentler voice that makes itself known from the very beginning, acting as the game’s narrator.
 The game recognizes these voices as “Furies”, commenting on Senua’s journey along the way.
-The thing about these voices is that they may strive to help Senua and the player through numerous puzzles, or may attempt to provide conflicting information.
+The Furies may strive to help Senua and the player through numerous puzzles, or may attempt to provide conflicting information.
 Before a player starts the game, there’s a screen that recommends playing with headphones; this is to amplify the intensity that these voices bring with them, and how disorienting they can become when trying to navigate any tasks.
 Their overall nature when speaking to her is a blend of aggressive, cruel, and playful.
 They may even berate Senua, claiming that she’s making a mistake in going any further and that there is no hope.

-Using its linear structure, the game has the player focus on the details in their immediate surroundings.
-Fighting is separated into very specific areas, and during those moments there’s isn’t that much to keep in mind outside of combat.
-Once outside of combat, and since there isn’t that much open world exploration, the game is able to take the conversations held by the Furies, take all the puzzles and symbols being tossed at Senua, and start to somewhat overwhelm the player.
-Difficulty is subjective to every player of course, but it would be fair to say that overtime the constant conversations and symbols begin to assault her in sensory overload.
-We as the player also have to take this on, and the idea of constantly looking for certain symbols within the world can actually become a little tiresome and monotonous.
+Overtime, the game uses all its internal dialogue, all its puzzles and symbols, as well as its combat, to overwhelm the player.
+Difficulty is subjective to every player of course, but it would be fair to say that the constant conversations and symbols begin to assault Senua (and the player) in sensory overload.
+As the player, the act of constantly looking for certain symbols within the world can become a little tiresome and monotonous.
 Yet, it is in doing this that Ninja Theory are able to use game mechanics to simulate some elements that come from psychosis, being that of the constant bombardment of sensory detail, and trying to break it all down.
-Given that the main challenge in any art form when dealing with mental health is to create some form of sympathy from those who may not suffer from it, Hellblade is able to do this through its mechanics, creating a physical and mental tension.
-The visuals come together with the constant chatter from the Furies to create an abundance of sensory detail that the player needs to try and break down.
-As the game progresses you begin to feel some aspect of Senua’s tiredness, of her feelings of despair and hopelessness.
+Given that the main challenge in discussing mental health in any art form is to create some form of sympathy for those who may not suffer from it, Hellblade is able to do this through its mechanics, creating a physical and mental tension.
+As the game progresses you begin to feel some aspect of Senua’s tiredness, of her feelings of despair, and hopelessness.

-The idea of hopelessness is ramped up with the inclusion of another presence that is introduced in the game, being that of the previously mentioned Darkness.
+The idea of hopelessness rises with the inclusion of another presence that is introduced in the game, being that of the previously mentioned Darkness.
 In this case, it is personified through voice (and later as an actual being).
-It continuously pops up and verbally attacks Senua in a much more vicious manner.
-This presence makes much greater attempts of attacking Senua’s beliefs and hopes, stating how there’s nothing she can do for her lover, and how she is fated to suffer.
+It continuously pops up and insults Senua in a much more vicious manner.
+This presence makes much greater attempts in attacking Senua’s beliefs and hopes, stating how there’s nothing she can do for her lover, and how she is fated to suffer.
 It’s by the game’s halfway point, that we begin to learn more about Senua’s backstory, and have context in regards to the Darkness.

 It’s revealed that Senua has been suffering from the Darkness since childhood, and that her mother had the same disorder as well.
 Her mother, however, did not see it as a problem.
 Senua’s father, a devout religious man, saw the disorder as an invasive presence, and burned her mother alive for it.
 This greatly scarred Senua, and amplified the effects of her psychosis.
 For this, her father locked her away, physically and emotionally abusing her.
 We also get to see when Senua met Dillion for the first time, the latter who is a kind soul and showed Senua love and understanding in regards to her disorder.
-He attempted to make her feel safe, and state that there’s nothing wrong with her, that she isn’t some sort of monster.
+He attempted to make her feel safe, and stated that there’s nothing wrong with her, that she isn’t some sort of monster.
 She eventually found the strength to leave her father, and went to live with Dillion.
 After this, there came a plague that wiped out a portion of their village, including Dillion’s father.
-Senua, blaming herself and the Darkness for the plague, left to go off into exile for one year.
+Senua, blaming herself and the Darkness for the plague, left to go into exile for one year.
 When she returned, her village had been decimated by Northmen, and her lover Dillion, had been scarified to their goddess Hela.
-Stricken by pain, and the belief that her and her Darkness brought this fate upon the village and her love, she set out to defeat Hela and bring Dillion back.
+Stricken by pain, along with the belief that she brought this fate upon the village and her love, she then decided to defeat Hela, and try to bring Dillion back to life.

 With all this context in mind, it allows us as players to see not only what has led Senua to this point in time, but to understand her views.
 We can take this backstory, and the experiences we’ve gone through with her, and start piecing together why she feels such a great lack of self-worth.
 We learn that in a way the great antagonistic force isn’t the disorder itself, but that of stigma surrounding it.
 It’s stigma that pushes her father to burn her mother, it’s stigma that encourages him to lock Senua away, and it’s the influence of that stigma that has shaped Senua’s view of herself.
 Unlike her mother who accepted her disorder and visions, Senua was taught to associate shame with them.
 And for this, along with the hallucinations that psychosis brings with it, she begins to build this depressive framework that she’s responsible for so many atrocities.

 The game does an immense job of playing with fantastical and realistic elements.
 Due to Senua’s psychosis we can’t tell what may be a hallucination she is suffering from, or what is real.
 In the end, did Senua really die?
-Was that the real Hela’s body?
+Was that the real body of Hela?
 This is of course all speculation, but entertaining questions in regards to the meaning and themes of the game.

 But what does this all mean?
-Given her constant fighting with the Furies, the Darkness, and with Hela, and given that Dillion was not brought back to life, what does that mean in regards to Senua’s original goal?
+Given her constant fighting with the Furies, the Darkness, and Hela, and also that Dillion was not brought back to life, what does that mean in regards to Senua’s original goal?

 It is at the ending of Hellblade, and in her fight with Hela, that Senua comes to a revelation.
 That given all the beliefs that people have about the Norse gods and their magic, there’s nothing that Senua can do to bring the dead back to life.
 So on one hand, Senua learns acceptance in her grief, and is able to finally move forward knowing that Dillion is at rest and that she must move on.
 On the other hand, Senua, and us as the player, learn that this journey was more about Senua coming to terms with her disorder.
 Perhaps in one of the game’s most intimate scenes, that pivotal shift takes place when the Furies state, “It feels different.”
 That difference is that Senua has officially come to terms with herself, realizing that this “dark presence” isn’t some outside invading force, but a part of her.
 She finally takes ownership of her own pain, realizing that it isn’t some sort of mystical magic, but something she can manage.
 Like her mother, she is able to realize there’s nothing wrong with her, and that she’s someone capable of living a decent life.